FDS Pump-Priming Grants Scheme

 Joint FDS - British and Irish Society for Oral Medicine

-The Faculty of Dental Surgery in conjunction with the British and Irish Society for Oral Medicine (BISOM) invites applications for Pump-Priming grants which will be for up to £10,000 and are intended to support research designed to benefit community or population oral health and should be related to the field of Oral Medicine.
-Applicants should be in the early stages of a research career (e.g. pre-doctoral) and may be working in any field of dentistry.
-Applicants will be informed of the outcome of this first stage application process in mid-November, and the successful applicants will be invited to submit a more detailed second stage application.
+The Faculty of Dental Surgery in conjunction with the British and Irish Society for Oral Medicine (BISOM) invites applications for pump-priming grants which will be for up to £10,000 and are intended to support research designed to benefit community or population oral health, and should be related to the field of oral medicine.
+Applicants should be in the early stages of a research career (e.g. pre-doctoral), and may be working in any field of dentistry.
+Applicants will be informed of the outcome of the first stage application process by the end of November and successful applicants will be invited to submit a more detailed second stage application, closing on 12 February 2024.

 Eligibility

-Applicants for the joint FDS/BISOM Pump-Priming grants must be members of BISOM and in good standing.
+Applicants for the joint FDS-BISOM pump-priming grants must be a member of BISOM and in good standing.
 On completion of their research project, successful applicants will be expected to present their research at a BISOM conference.
-Applicants must be a fellow or member of FDS at the time of the second stage application unless they are dental care professionals who are not eligible.
-All fellows and members are required to pay an annual subscription to RCS England.

 Application form

-The Faculty of Dental Surgery in conjunction with the British Society of Gerodontology invites applications for Pump-Priming grants which will be for up to £10,000 and are intended to support research that supports oral health and dental services for older people in the UK.
-Applicants should be in the early stages of a research career (e.g. pre-doctoral).
-Applicants may be working in any field of dentistry.
-Applicants will be informed of the outcome of this first stage application process in mid-November, and the successful applicants will be invited to submit a more detailed second stage application.
+The Faculty of Dental Surgery in conjunction with the British Society of Periodontology and Implant Dentistry (BSP) invites applications for pump-priming grants which will be for up to £10,000 and are intended to support research into periodontal disease in the broadest sense.
+Applicants should be in the early stages of a research career (e.g. pre-doctoral), and may be working in any field of dentistry.
+Applicants will be informed of the outcome of the first stage application process by the end of November and successful applicants will be invited to submit a more detailed second stage application, closing on 12 February 2024.

 Eligibility